 Help support my research

 I fight antisemitism and the revisionist narrative that removes context and demonises Israel.
 My research is intensive and I am currently working on both short and long-term projects.
 The generous donations I receive from the community allow me to carry on with this work.
-I am independent and cannot continue with your support.
+I am independent and cannot continue without your support.

 Please if you can, consider making a donation to help with the fight.
 Every amount is welcome.
 I believe that attacking the lies and distortion is vital.
 We need to be there to expose it.
 We need to research the facts to tell the truth.
 Even producing just one of theseh piece does take days, sometimes weeks (or months!), and whilst I do what I can, there are serious constraints that impact on what is possible.
 Your assistance can and does make a difference.
 Every contribution is greatly appreciated.